Complying with Data Handling Requirements in Cloud Storage Systems: Evaluation

 \section{Evaluation}

-We perform benchmarks to quantify query completion times, storage overhead, and traffic consumption as well as show \name{}'s applicability in two real-world use cases.
-Furthermore, we study \name{}'s load behavior through simulation.
-Our evaluation shows that \name{} meets our set goals of minimal performance effort, cluster balance, and coexistence (cf.\ Section \ref{sec:goals}).
+We perform benchmarks to quantify query completion times, storage space, and consumed traffic.
+Furthermore, we study \name{}'s load behavior through simulation and show \name{}'s applicability in three real-world use cases.